MicrosoftDocs/memdocs/sccm/apps/get-started/creating-mac-computer-applications.md

 14. From the **Operator** drop-down list, choose the operator to use to compare the selected condition to the specified value to assess whether the user or device meets in the installation requirement.
 The available operators vary depending on the selected condition.

-15. In the **Value** field, specify the values that will be used with the selected condition and operator whether the user or device meets in the installation requirement.
+15. In the **Value** field, specify the values to use with the selected condition and operator to assess whether the user or device meets in the installation requirement.
 The available values vary depending on the condition and operator that you select.

 16. Choose **OK** to save the requirement rule and exit the **Create Requirement** dialog box.